cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		| dev48 |
 		+-------+

-1. Delete the existing deployments (ex: dev48)
+1. Delete the existing Deployments (ex: dev48)

 		bosh delete deployment dev48

 1. Answer `yes` to the prompt and wait for the deletion to complete

-1. List previous releases (we will remove them in a moment).
-If this is your first deployment, there will be non listed.
+1. List previous Releases (we will remove them in a moment).
+If this is your first Deployment, there will be none listed.

 		`bosh releases`